inno-robolab/InnoSimulator/README.md

     <span> | </span>
    <a href="Docs/HowToUse.md" style="text-decoration:
    none">How To Use</a>
+    <span> | </span>
+    <a href="https://robotics.innopolis.university/en/labs/laboratoriya-avtonomnyh-transportnyh-sistem/" style="text-decoration:
+   none">Autonomous Transportation Systems Lab</a>
   </h4>
 </div>

 ## Introduction
-This is Unity-based robot simulator for autonomous moving objects developed by Innopolis University.
-Simulator could be used by autonomous vehicle developers and end-users for testing or educational purposes.
+This simulator was designed especially for autonomous driving systems developers.
+InnoSim has been developed from the scratch by [Autonomous Transportation Systems Lab](https://robotics.innopolis.university/en/labs/laboratoriya-avtonomnyh-transportnyh-sistem/) of Innopolis University.
+Simulator could be used in development, testing, training and validation processes of autonomous systems in a close to real operational conditions.

-The development of a virtual environment for modeling the behavior of a robotic autonomous moving objects will significantly reduce the cost of vehicle’s development process, especially in the area of tuning and testing sensory and control equipment.
-This will significantly improve the safety of the car.
+InnoSim allows significantly decrease the cost of autonomous systems development process, especially in part of sensor equipment tuning and testing, control and interaction with another static and dynamic objects.

 ![Inno_Car_Model](Docs/Media/SimView01.png)

-## Purpose
+## Functionalities

-The main purpose is to create an environment for debugging and modeling the behavior of a full-fledged model in the simulator in real time and in real 3D environment, which will avoid critical design errors, quickly clarify low-level requirements for individual nodes, shift the verification process to earlier stages, carry out more iterations of the prototype research in a short period of time and save on field tests.
+InnoSim provide the environment for debugging and modeling the behavior of users autonomous systems in real-time and in real 3D environment, which will avoid critical design errors, quickly clarify low-level requirements for individual nodes, shift the verification process to earlier stages, carry out more iterations of the prototype research in a short period of time and save on field tests.

 ## Video